LeZheng/Owl-CL-document/CLHS-doc/22-Printer.md

 5. A right-parenthesis is printed.

 Actually, the above algorithm is only used when *print-pretty* is false.
-When *print-pretty* is true (or when pprint is used), additional whitespace[1] may replace the use of a single space, and a more elaborate algorithm with similar goals but more presentational flexibility is used; see Section 22.1.2 (Printer Dispatching).
+When *print-pretty* is true (or when pprint is used), additional whitespace[1] may replace the use of a single space, and a more elaborate algorithm with similar goals but more presentational flexibility is used; see Section 22.1.2 (打印器分派).

 Although the two expressions below are equivalent, and the reader accepts either one and produces the same cons, the printer always prints such a cons in the second form.